hansemansen/hansemansen/README.md

 ## Hi there 👋
 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=hansemansen)

-I'm a computer science (Datamatiker) student based in Aarhus, Denmark, with a background in education and a passion for building software that makes sense to real users.
+I'm a computer science (Datamatiker) graduate based in Aarhus, Denmark, with a background in education and a passion for building software that makes sense to real users.
 I’m driven by curiosity, collaboration, and writing clear, structured code.

 This GitHub showcases some of the projects I’ve built as I’ve learned — from simple web apps to game logic and backend systems.